 u is accessed by

-Outputs can also include graphical outputs, as in the case of an XY Graph
+Outputs can also include graphical outputs.

 The “time of next hit” function

 mdlGetTimeOfNextVarHit) of a variable sample time

 An example of a system that requires its inputs (that is, has direct feedthrough) is the operation

 where u is the input, k is the gain, and y is the output.

 An example of a system that does not require its inputs (that is, does not have direct feedthrough) is the simple integration algorithm